CoStar (CSGP)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that CoStar’s margin dropped by 9.1 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-If the longer-term trend returns, it could signal it is in the middle of an investment cycle.
+Taking a step back, we can see that CoStar’s margin dropped by 14.4 percentage points during that time.
+Continued declines could signal it is in the middle of an investment cycle.

 CoStar Trailing 12-Month Free Cash Flow Margin